 HLVd moves systematically throughout the plant via the phloem over a period of approximately 6 weeks.
 HLVd enters the plant’s phloem at the point of infection where it travels to the roots and then throughout the entire plant.

 Experiments conducted by Dr. Punja’s team at Simon Fraser University have shown that:

 This means that If one were to test a plant fewer than 6 weeks after infection, some tissues will test positive for HLVd, while others will test negative.
 That is why it is important to survey multiple parts of the plant when screening for HLVd.

 Yes.
 Certain cannabis cultivars have demonstrated an ability to withstand HLVd infection.
-In one experiment, researchers intentionally inoculated the Jamaican Lion cannabis cultivar with HLVd.
+At CannMed 23, Kevin McKernan shared data from an experiment where he intentionally inoculated the Jamaican Lion cannabis cultivar with HLVd.
 Soon after, the researchers were able to detect HLVd in the plant’s roots; however, leaf and flower tissue tested negative up until harvest time.
 It was only after the plant was allowed to grow 3 weeks past the typical harvest time that lower branches began to test positive for HLVd.

 The flower quality and yield also appeared to be unaffected.
 Other tests have shown that certain cultivars have a lower proportion of HLVd-positive plants.